rand00/conntest/README.md

-`conntest` is a MirageOS unikernel that acts as a client and server to other instances of itself.
-This way you construct a graph of connected unikernels, either via `TCP` or `UDP`. `conntest` automatically reconnects when the connection is lost, so you can just take down an instance and reconfigure it via CLI.
+`conntest` is a MirageOS unikernel that acts as a client and server to other instances of itself, either via `TCP` or `UDP`.
+It automatically reconnects when the connection is lost, so you can just take down an instance and reconfigure it via CLI.